 Are Catholicism and Yoga mutually exclusive?

-I (Hugh) am grateful to have "shed the Yoga mantle" after following Swami Satchidananda for 4 years, almost moving to their town called Yogaville to become a sannyasin.
+I (Hugh) followed Swami Satchidananda for 4 years, almost moved to their town called Yogaville to become a sannyasin.
 My New Age testimony is here.
-I have since found Christ and understand that he knows all about the human body and how to put it in alignment with our true nature.
+I have since found Christ and understand that Jesus knows all about the human body and how to put it in alignment with our true nature.
 It is inconsistent to have an authentic conversion experience to Christ, and persistently follow Yoga.
 Yoga has much Truth.
-However, a glass of orange juice with 1% arsenic, is still very unhealthy or deadly.
+However, a glass of orange juice with 1% arsenic, is still very deadly.

 Saint Thomas travelled to Southern India in 50-72AD and was martyred there in service to the Gospel.
 There were many converts, which is why many Indian Christians are in the south.
-However, the multi-deity philosophies of Hinduism persisted in most of India and these are incompatible with Christianity.
-The founders of "Traditional" Yoga were seeking truth before the birth of Christ, and they didn't know that there was one God, and they didn't know about the Jewish people.
-In a post-resurrection world, however, it is a sin to persistently follow any path except that of Christ, not "Christ-Consciousness" of the New Age, where anyone can achieve what he did, but the resurrected man, Jesus Christ who IS God.
-Within those other disciplines, a seeker's individual search for Truth might be honoured by God if they don't know better, but an authentic search for Truth always leads towards Christ and his Church.
+However, multi-deity Hinduism persisted in most of India.
+The founders of Yoga were seeking truth many centuries before the birth of Christ, and they didn't know that there was one God.
+In modern times within those other religions, a seeker's individual search for Truth might be honoured by God if they don't know better, but an authentic search for Truth always leads towards Christ and his Church.

 Western Catholicism can seem superficial and stiff compared to Yoga.
 The Church has had many failings, but underneath the surface is the richness of Christ in the Eucharist, and you need nothing else.
 Jesus knows every spiritual channel in your body.